“Troll Mother, Troll Mother!” yelled Troll Brother. “Come quickly. Troll Daddy is on the phone.”

 “What’s this about a Troll Daddy surprise!” said a snowy figure coming through the back door.

-“No Troll Daddy!” exclaimed Troll Baby, almost crying.
+“No Troll Daddy!” exclaimed Troll Baby, almost crying, not recognized Troll Daddy.
 “No Troll Daddy surprise!”

 “Troll Daddy surprise!” exclaimed Troll Baby happily.
 “Troll Daddy surprise!”